[?] Subscribe To This Site

 An important trick when playing a C major scale is to pass the thumb under the 3rd finger.
 As soon as the thumb has played the first note (while the 2nd finger is playing the second note) pass the thumb under to the base of the fourth finger, so it will be ready to play its next note in advance.

-C Major scale
+C Major Scale:C major scale on the treble clef.

-The key of F major
+The Key of F Major

 F major (or the key of F) is a musical major scale based on F, consisting of the pitches F, G, A, B flat, C, D, and E. Its key signature has one flat (B flat).
 To play the F major scale with the right hand, the 5th finger is not used.